Show Filters

 Customer Outreach and Education

-Customer outreach efforts are necessary to identify potential program participants and help them navigate the available incentives.
-Obtaining knowledge of market segments, customer preferences, developer approaches, and planned projects within a service territory will enable utilities to better anticipate upcoming requirements, prioritize internal efforts, leverage external resources, and identify stakeholders (e.g., developers, commercial and industrial customers’ points of contact, fleets, municipal agencies, etc.).
+Outreach efforts are necessary to identify potential program participants and help them navigate the available incentives.
+Obtaining knowledge of market segments, customer preferences, developer approaches, and planned projects within a service territory will enable utilities to anticipate upcoming requirements better, prioritize internal efforts, leverage external resources, and identify stakeholders (e.g., developers, commercial and industrial customers’ points of contact, fleets, municipal agencies, etc.).
 This knowledge enables utilities to address all stakeholders’ interests and right-size their make-ready programs.
 As utilities develop relationships with stakeholders, it may be necessary to consider focused outreach efforts in areas that can support increased load requirements without significant distribution infrastructure investment.

 Conclusion

-Make-ready programs provide utilities the opportunity to prepare for the rapid expansion of EVs, encourage EV adoption, and rate base new infrastructure.
+Make-ready programs allow utilities to prepare for the rapid expansion of EVs, encourage EV adoption, and rate base new infrastructure.
 Programs that adopt a multi-stakeholder approach will benefit from a shared learning process, reduced burden of risk, and the experience to expand EV infrastructure in a cost-efficient manner to meet developer, owner, and operator needs.

 Make-ready programs are emerging as the preferred method for utilities to support increased access to public EV charging.
-This trend is accelerating driven by emissions-reduction targets, state and federal policies, corporate environmental, social, and governance commitments, breakthroughs in technology, and shifts in the overall market (preferences of automakers and customers).
-Make-ready programs can benefit utilities by encouraging capital investment in infrastructure to prepare for future load requirements and adapting to a changing transportation landscape.
+This trend is accelerating, driven by emissions-reduction targets, state and federal policies, corporate environmental, social, and governance commitments, technological breakthroughs, and shifts in the overall market (preferences of automakers and customers).
+Make-ready programs can benefit utilities by encouraging capital investment in infrastructure to prepare for future load requirements and adapt to a changing transportation landscape.

 How ScottMadden Can Help

-ScottMadden works with utilities to plan for the integration of EVs into their business and operations, including the development of EV-charging programs, EV organizations, distribution planning and new business processes, customer outreach programs, and incentives, including make-ready programs.
-Our support helping utilities plan for and launch EV make-ready programs includes reviewing key program criteria and design considerations to help encourage thoughtful planning and program design.
-To learn how to accelerate your company’s ability to anticipate and adapt to changes in the market or to get started on your own make-ready program, contact us today.
+ScottMadden works with utilities to plan for the integration of EVs into their business and operations, including the development of EV-charging programs, EV organizations, distribution planning and new business processes, outreach programs, and incentives, including make-ready programs.
+Our consultants support utilities as they plan for and launch EV-make-ready programs.
+Our activities include reviewing key program criteria and design considerations to help encourage thoughtful planning and program design.
+To learn how to accelerate your company’s ability to anticipate and adapt to changes in the market or to get started on your make-ready program, contact us today.

 Additional Contributing Authors: Adam Bolton, Sarah Vondracek